lzapffe/ds_labs/lab-06.md

 #### Question 1

-I think the data comes from an observational study, because they are looking at smoking and survival rate.
-It would hard to design an ethical study where some people will smoke regularly and others won’t, so it is most like observational.
+I think the data comes from an observational study, as they are looking at smoking and survival rate.
+It would hard to design an ethical study where some people will smoke regularly and others won’t, which is what would be required for it to be experimental.
+Therefore, it is more likely observational.

 #### Question 2